 Dossiers must be prepared for appointments and promotions to Associate Professor and Professor, as well as tenure awards, according to the Checklist for Dossiers (DOC) and are due in the Office of Faculty Affairs by December 31st of each year.
 Please note that your department will have an earlier deadline for submission of the dossier for review by your departmental advisory committee, before submission to the Office of Faculty Affairs.
-Additional documents for use in the preparation of promotion and tenure dossiers include:

 Guide to create links for publications, which provides information on how to create links for publications to be included in dossiers.